“This post may contain affiliate links. Please read my disclosure for more info.

 Living paycheck to paycheck was already one biggest reasons for financial stress and money anxiety, even before a global health pandemic.

+As the cure for COVID-19 progresses, businesses everywhere could be struggling for quite awhile.
 Finding yourself suddenly uncertain about your job, your savings, your ability to buy basic needs, and even your health, is unnerving to say the least.

 But when people endure a hurricane, they learn how to build their home stronger.